 a.
-Each country may be represented by a maximum of three (3) teams.
-In case twelve (12) or more universities (but less than twenty-four (24) universities) from the same country register for the Competition, three (3) teams may represent their country at the International Round of the Competition.
-If less than twelve (12) universities of the same country register, a maximum of two (2) teams may represent their country at the International Rounds of the Competition.
+Each country may be represented by a maximum of four (4) teams, in case twenty-four (24) or more universities from the same country register and participate in a Qualifying Round for the Competition.
+In case twelve (12) or more universities (but less than twenty-four (24) universities) from the same country register and participate in a Qualifying Round for the Competition, three (3) teams may represent their country at the International Round of the Competition.
+If less than twelve (12) universities of the same country register and participate in a Qualifying Round, a maximum of two (2) teams may represent their country at the International Rounds of the Competition.